Nehaj3296/calculator/README.md

 # Calculator_Project
-I developed this calculator by using html,css, javascript.
+I developed this calculator by using Html,CSS.